nathanjhood/MSYS2-toolchain/README.md

 Full build support for all Msys64 sub-systems!

-Eventual intended usage would be to supercede Msys's native Arch-Linux style "Pacman" package manager, for Microsoft's "vcpkg-tool" - or a customization of it - to enable much greater interoperability between Msys's MinGW-based sub-systems (including the Clang toolchain variants and their tools), and the native development environment (IDE integration, etc); as well as integrating a much larger package registry for third-party libraries (vcpkg's "ports"), cross-compiling support, and driven by a finely-tuned CMake configuration, tailored to tap into each subsystem's entire toolchain with ease.

 # <b>Usage</b>

 Simply pass the <a href="">scripts/buildsystems/MSYS2.cmake</a> file as your "<b>CMAKE_TOOLCHAIN_FILE</b>", along with a desired "<b>MSYSTEM</b>".